influxdata/flux/docs/SPEC.md

 #### Binary types

-A _binary type_ represents a base64 encoded sequence of bytes as defined in RFC 4648.
+A _bytes type_ represents a sequence of byte values.
-The binary type name is `bytes`.
+The bytes type name is `bytes`.
-The binary type is nullable.
+The bytes type is nullable.

 ##### String types